linode/docs/docs/development/how-to-install-r-on-ubuntu-and-debian.md

 ## RStudio IDE Desktop

 The R interpreter lacks features such as a debugger which may be needed for larger projects.
-RStudio is an IDE that comes with many tools for development right out of the box..
+RStudio is an IDE that comes with many tools for development right out of the box.

 1. Download RStudio as a Debian package.